bullhorn/rest-api-docs/source/includes/_services.md

 BhRestToken | yes | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
 The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header.

 ### DELETE /services/PlacementCustomerRequiredField/version
-Manages versions for Placement Customer Required Fields.
+Manages versions for Placement Customer Required Fields (CRFs).

 * 10 CRFs per Placement